Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Discussion

 \section{Discussion}

 In this work we use a VQE to investigate a $\mathbb{Z}_2$ LGT coupled to Kogut-Susskind fermions on a two-leg ladder lattice.
 We are able to recover ground state properties and aspects of static string breaking using this technique.
-In doing so, we find that $\mathbb{Z}_2$ LGTs have features that suit investigation using VQEs, since they avoid barren plateaus and can be nontrivial to classically simulate.
+In doing so, we find that $\mathbb{Z}_2$ LGTs have features that suit investigation using VQEs, {such as good approximations to the ground state using shallow circuits and the ansatz circuits themselves avoid barren plateaus.}

 One way to avoid barren plateaus is to use smart initialization strategies~\cite{Puig2025}; however a general strategy to identify these or to avoid local minima is not known.
-For LGTs on the other hand, we initialize in some Gauss law sector and would know beforehand which to initialize in.
+For LGTs on the other hand, we always initialize in some Gauss law sector and would know beforehand which to initialize in.
 Further, checking for Gauss law violations can alert as to whether the solution is a local minimum.

 Another way is to constrain the searchable Hilbert space.
 This is done through the choice of ansatz, which is commonly designed to respect the symmetries of the problem.
 Solutions of LGTs are constrained to the gauge-invariant subspace of Hilbert space, and here we present an ansatz of gauge-invariant Hamiltonian terms that remains in this space.
 When the subspace spanned by the ansatz is polynomial in size, the problem can be classically simulated.
-All the while, the full space of gauge-invariant states is exponentially large.
+All the while, the full space of gauge-invariant states is exponentially large~\cite{Buividovich_2009, Tagliacozzo2014}.

-In this work we present two ansatz circuits, one that is constructed of gauge-invariant Hamiltonian terms, this we refer to as GI, and another that is inspired by MBQC that we name ZZ, since it is composed of multi-qubit $Z$ rotation gates.
-The ZZ ansatz is remarkably effective for convergence of the VQE to the ground state, further, by tracking the fidelity with the Gauss law operator, we see how this ansatz explores Hilbert space, to arrive in the gauge-invariant subspace.
-Both of these ansatz demonstrate constant scaling in the variance of the cost function with increasing system size.
-At the same time, there is evidence the DLA does not have some low polynomial power scaling with system size, indicating that it is not efficiently classically simulated.
+In this work we present two ansatz circuits, one that is constructed of gauge-invariant Hamiltonian terms, this we refer to as GI, and another simpler ansatz called ZZ, that is composed of multi-qubit $Z$ rotation gates.
+Despite not being fully gauge-invariant, nor taking into account qubit interactions from the Jordan-Wigner transformation, the ZZ ansatz is effective for the convergence of the VQE to the ground state.
+Further, by tracking the fidelity with the Gauss law operator, we see how this ansatz explores Hilbert space, to arrive in the gauge-invariant subspace.
+As such multi-qubit $Z$ interactions can be a simple, MBQC hardware-efficient, way for the ansatz to capture multi-qubit interactions.
+Both of these ansatz demonstrate good scaling in the variance of the cost function with increasing system size for reasonable numbers of qubits and circuit depths.
+We also come across instances where the tensor network simulation is stuck in local minima, while the VQE is able to learn the correct gauge degrees of freedom.